jenkhy/GW_Lab_Notebook/Culturing P. marinus/Rough Draft of Perkinsus Culturing Protocol.md

 	- 500 mg chloramphenicol
 	- 2 mL of pen/strap
 	- 98 mL PCM
-- Autoclaved 100 mL
+- Autoclaved 100 mL screw cap bottle
+- Ethanol lamp
+- Beaker of 100% ethanol
+- Empty beaker (for storing hot tools)
+- Tweezers/forceps (for transferring tissue from RFTM to PCM)

 **Day 3**
-1. Weigh out antibiotics and measure RFTM into
+1. If PCM with antibiotics have not been made already, weigh out antibiotics and measure RFTM as above into an autoclaved 100 mL screw cap bottle
+2. Stir with a stir bar and stir plate if necessary
-2. Take out two tubes from the incubator
+3. Take out two tubes from the incubator: one with mantle and one with rectum
-3. Pour out PCM into a beaker and transfer tissue from RFTM into 2 mL PCM with antibiotics in a tube
+4. Pour out RFTM from tubes into a beaker
+5. Ethanol-flame sterilize tweezers/forceps to do a sterile transfer of tissue from RFTM tube into 2 mL PCM with antibiotics in a tube
-4. Pipette up and down to disturb tissue, this is to dislodge cells
+6. Pipette up and down to disturb tissue, this is to dislodge cells
-5. Obtain four new tubes each containing 2 mL PCM with antibiotics, inoculate 0.5 mL of the original PCM with oyster tissue into each new tube
+7. Obtain four new tubes each containing 2 mL PCM with antibiotics, inoculate 0.5 mL of the original PCM with oyster tissue into each new tube
-6. Make an extra fifth tube of PCM with antibiotics as a control
+8. Make an extra fifth tube of PCM with antibiotics as a control
-7. Incubate these four new tubes and the fifth tube (the control) at 27°C (this may take 10-14 days) **Day 7**
+9. Incubate these four new tubes and the fifth tube (the control) at 27°C (this may take 10-14 days) **Day 7**
 Materials:
 - Two labeled microscope slides